StephaneFurderer/ai-cookbook/README.md

 # II.
 How To Think Automation in 2025?
 3 Pain Points And 1 Framework

+## 3 Painpoints shared by most of actuarial departments - studies show:

+3 Painpoints that get in the way of leveraging more value out of actuarial departments:

+(1) How to ingest new data?
+In Real time? (modularity) (2) How to turn our models / business logic into a pipeline? (production-ready) (3) How fast is it for our ideas to be integrated into existing architecture (ecosystem)

+## Actuarial strength: quickly blend in-house systems with external-high-quality data
 So in this section, I want to walk you through how we think about integrating external forecast data into an operational predictive pipeline, and why this matters more than ever.

 Today, our predictive model is strong — it’s our in-house intelligence layer.